ljdn/ljdn.github.io/content/_index.md

 Hi, I'm Lejia

-:woman_technologist: Currently a software engineer at Instagram
+💻 Currently a software engineer at Instagram

 Outside of work, I:

--  :woman_teacher:	volunteer as a tutor at [Ada Developer's Academy](https://adadevelopersacademy.org/),
+-  👩🏻‍🏫	volunteer as a tutor at [Ada Developer's Academy](https://adadevelopersacademy.org/),
-- :notes: am an amateur violinist / violist / pianist,
+- 🎶 am an amateur violinist / violist / pianist,
-- :cartwheeling: train in circus and aerial arts,
+- 🤸🏻‍♀️ train in circus and aerial arts,
-- :climbing: can often be found at the bouldering gym,
+- 🧗🏻‍♀️ can often be found at the bouldering gym,
-- :fountain_pen: attempt the NYT crossword everyday,
+- 🖊 attempt the NYT crossword everyday,
-- :tea: and drink a lot of tea.
+- 🍵 and drink a lot of tea.